Park Seong-hye: Early career as manager

 Her initial experiences as a manager were challenging.
 She started as a manager for Yum Jung-ah before becoming Kim Hye-soo's manager.
-Known for frequently changing managers due to dissatisfaction, Kim first impression of Park that was critical; she described Park's appearance in an interview as, "Wearing a studded leather jumper and a leather skirt, her hair was like Tina Turner's, and her makeup was like a chimera.
+Known for frequently changing managers due to dissatisfaction, Kim's first impression of Park was critical; she described Park's appearance in an interview as, "Wearing a studded leather jumper and a leather skirt, her hair was like Tina Turner's, and her makeup was like a chimera.
 Since this woman was my manager, I thought the company had lost its mind."
 At the time, Kim Hye-soo was already an established star, and Park worked as a 'rookie road manager' with a modest salary of 500,000 won.
 Her responsibilities included answering calls and accompanying Kim on film sets.
 However, Park did not drive, requiring Kim to drive herself.
 Initially, Kim was not fond of Park's working style, which created tension in their relationship.
 In time, they grew closer through shared interests in music, which helped improve their rapport.

 An incident involving a mistake with plane tickets led to a delay in a commercial filming team's departure.
 Kim Hye-soo responded positively to the situation, expressing her desire for rest despite the financial implications.
 Park learned valuable managerial skills from Kim, who provided opportunities and a supportive environment.

 Park also managed Jeon Do-yeon, who initially perceived her as somewhat arrogant but later became close friends with her.
 Jeon was particular about script deliveries and finances, but their relationship deepened over time.
 Park observed that Jeon preferred to form deep connections with a few individuals rather than engage in large social gatherings.
 Park also mentioned that when choosing roles, Jeon tends to be attracted to characters that are relatable and likable on a human level.

 After a few years, Star Search closed down.
 Park continued to work with Kim Hye-soo while also managing three new actors.
-She later joined IS 201, a company founded by shoemaker Esquire, which eventually went bankrupt.
+She later joined IS 201, a company founded by shoemaker Esquire (Note: Now Hyungji Esquire, a subsidiary of Fashion Group Hyungji.), which eventually went bankrupt.
 Park then became Jeon Do-yeon's personal manager and later reunited with Kim Hye-soo.

 In 1999, while managing Kim Hye-soo and Jeon Do-yeon, Park encountered Ji Jin-hee, a photographer, and persuaded him to pursue an acting career.
 After a year of encouragement, Ji Jin-hee transitioned to acting and achieved success, particularly with MBC's Jewel in the Palace.